Anthony Albanese: Personal life

 In 2000, Albanese married Carmel Tebbutt, a future Deputy Premier of New South Wales.
 They had met in Young Labor during the late 1980s, and have one son together.
 The two separated in January 2019.
 In June 2020, it was reported that Albanese was in a relationship with Jodie Haydon.
 Albanese said they had met at a dinner event in Melbourne a year after his separation from Tebbutt.
 Albanese is the first divorcee to be appointed prime minister.
-In February 2024, Albanese announced his engagement to Haydon after proposing to her at The Lodge in Canberra, making him the first prime minister of Australia to be engaged while in office.
-Their wedding will be held after the 2025 Australian federal election.
+In February 2024, Albanese announced his engagement to Haydon after proposing to her at The Lodge in Canberra.
+On 29 November 2025, Albanese and Haydon were married in a private ceremony at The Lodge.
+Albanese is the first prime minister of Australia to be engaged or wed while in office.

 Albanese describes himself as "half-Italian and half-Irish" and a "non-practising Catholic".
 He is also a music fan who, not long after becoming prime minister, attended a Gang of Youths concert at the Enmore Theatre and previously intervened as transport minister to save a Dolly Parton tour from bureaucratic red tape.
 In 2013, he co-hosted a pre-election special of music program Rage and his song selection included the Pixies, the Pogues, the Smiths, the Triffids, PJ Harvey, Nirvana, Hunters & Collectors and Joy Division.
-On 30 November 2023, Albanese posted his Spotify Wrapped to his Instagram story, indicating his top artists to be Lana Del Rey, Taylor Swift, Hilltop Hoods, Bruce Springsteen, and Lily Allen.
+On 30 November 2023, Albanese posted his Spotify Wrapped to his Instagram story, indicating his top artists for the year to be Lana Del Rey, Taylor Swift, Hilltop Hoods, Bruce Springsteen, and Lily Allen.
+In January 2026, he posted his picks for Triple j's Hottest 100 of 2025, among of which included Olivia Dean, Hatchie, Hilltop Hoods (again), Kita Alexander, Lily Allen (again), Ocean Alley, Ruby Fields, Spacey Jane, G Flip and Wolf Alice.